YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 On P:

-- Use the -SUPPLEMENTARY qualifier with the MUPIP REPLICATE -INSTANCE_CREATE command to indicate this is a supplementary instance file.
+- Use the -SUPPLEMENTARY qualifier with the MUPIP REPLICATE -INSTANCE_CREATE command to indicate that this is a supplementary instance file.

-- Start a Source Server on P with -UPDOK to indicate local updates are enabled on P.
+- Start a Source Server on P with -UPDOK to indicate that local updates are enabled on P.

 - Start the Receiver Server on P with the -UPDATERESYNC=</path/to/bkup-orig-repl-inst-file> qualifier and -RESUME. -RESUME indicates that A and P had been replicating before.
 The Receiver Server looks at the local (stream #0) sequence numbers in the database file headers on P and takes the maximum value to determine the journal sequence number of the new stream on P. It then uses this as the instance journal sequence number on A to resume replication.